MonadStarter/cult-monad-hackathon/TechnicalDoc.md

 ### Dynamic Pricing Mechanism

-CULT implements a constant product bonding curve similar to but distinct from Uniswap's formula:
+CULT implements an exponential bonding curve formula for token pricing:

 1. **Bonding Curve Design**
-   - Based on the constant product formula: `x * y = k`
+   - Based on the exponential formula: `y = A * e^(B * x)`
-   - Modified with custom parameters for CULT's specific curve
+   - A and B are carefully calibrated constants that control the curve
    - Optimized for gradual price discovery and reduced volatility

 2. **Price Calculation**
-   - For buys: calculates token output based on ETH input
+   - For buys: calculates token output based on MON input
-   - For sells: calculates ETH output based on token input
+   - For sells: calculates MON output based on token input
    - Includes slippage considerations and reserves management

 3. **Benefits of the Bonding Curve Approach**